Environmental Sustainability Policy

 Date of this document:

-The healthy and pleasant environment we currently enjoy is not something we can take for granted.
+The healthy and pleasant environment we currently enjoy is not something we can any longer take for granted.

-Climate change caused by excessive CO2 emissions, over-consumption of resources, environmental degradation and species loss all pose growing and imminent threats.
+Climate change caused by fossil fuel CO2 emissions, over-consumption of resources, environmental degradation and species loss all pose growing and imminent threats.

-Unless we collectively take serious and concerted action now our children and grand-children will face existential challenges in many dimensions.
+Unless we take urgent, systemic, collective and concerted action our children and grand-children will face existential challenges in many dimensions.
 They will not thank us for our complacency.

 Time to wake up!

 Cogapp is committed to playing its part and encouraging others to do the same.